…page in proces..

 2018: Sources & Resources, NL-Croatia (Wadden, Terschelling, Tandem)

-2017: Destination Highway Afsluitdam, Afsluitdijk, Making Waves, Ministry of I&M.
+2017: Destination Highway Afsluitdam, Afsluitdijk, art commission, Ministry of I&M, Making Waves.

 2017: Gardening without Borders (Wadden, Terschelling, Oerol), Satellietgroep icw Onkruidenier.